MrEricSir/Modipulate/README.md

 under a BSD license.
 See src/modipulate/libopenmpt-forked/LICENSE for more information.

-Modipulate-OSC includes a copy of OSCPack, which is available under an MIT license.
-See src/modipulate-osc/oscpack/LICENSE for more information.
+Modipulate-OSC includes a copy of oscpkt, which is available under a zlib license.
+See src/modipulate-osc/oscpkt/oscpkt.hh for more information.